 - Supreme Court of Western Australia, Federal and High Courts of Australia, Solicitor of the Senior Courts of England and Wales, and Registered Foreign Lawyer (Singapore)

-"a fantastic lawyer, who is renowned for his experience in oil and gas"
+"fantastic" lawyer "renowned for his experience in oil and gas"